-There are various restaurants and snack bars throughout Budapest Ferenc Liszt International Airport.
+There are various restaurants and snack bars throughout Budapest Ferenc Liszt International Airport, with most to be found inside the SkyCourt.
 These include a pub, bar and restaurants serving Hungarian, Greek, Italian and Asian specialities.

 A good selection of shops can be found at Budapest Ferenc Liszt International Airport; including fashion boutiques, a shop selling Hungarian food and wine, souvenir shops and newsagents.
 Duty-free shopping for passengers leaving the EU is available in the SkyCourt and in Terminal 2A and 2B.

 A lost property service is on hand for enquiries about items lost at the airport (tel: +36 70 332 4006).
-A 24-hour left-luggage service is located in the arrivals area of Terminal 2B.
-Luggage lockers are available on the ground floor of the SkyCourt.
+Luggage lockers are available on the ground floor of the SkyCourt; payment by cash only.

-Other services available at Budapest Ferenc Liszt International Airport include childcare facilities and a first-aid service.
-Additionally, there is a non-denominational chapel in Terminal 2B and an observation deck is open for visitors in Terminal 2A.
+Other services available at Budapest Ferenc Liszt International Airport include a non-denominational chapel, childcare facilities and a first aid service (tel: +36 1 296 6399).
+Additionally, there is an observation deck open for visitors in Terminal 2A.

 Disabled toilets and Call Point helpline kiosks are available throughout the terminals.
 Wheelchairs can be hired at the airport help desks, on request.
 Services are also available to help passengers who need assistance boarding or disembarking the aircraft and for passengers with impaired vision.
-Passengers should contact their airline in advance if they require any special assistance.
+Passengers should contact their airline at least 48 hours in advance if they require any special assistance.

 The main short-term car park is opposite Terminals 2A and 2B.
 Long-term parking is located a little further from the terminals, while premium rate parking is directly adjacent to the terminals.
-There are also three long-term car parks, the nearest only 10-12 minutes' walk from the airport.
-Parking information is available (tel: +36 1 296 5553).
+There are also three long-term car parks, the nearest only 10-12 minutes’ walk from the airport.
+Parking information is available 24 hours a day (tel: +36 1 296 5553).

-Car hire companies Avis, Europcar, Hertz and Sixt all have desks located immediately after customs, on the arrivals level in Terminal 2A and Terminal 2B.
+Car hire companies Avis, Buchbinder, Budget, Enterprise, Europcar, Hertz and Sixt all have desks located immediately after customs, on the arrivals level in Terminal 2A and Terminal 2B.